 - Computer, Communication and Information Networks

 - Smart Manufacturing: Operations and Maintenance

-- Operations Research for queues and networks
+- Operations research and data science for queues, inventories, scheduling, reliability and networks

 Gautam, N. (2012) Analysis of Queues: Methods and Applications, 802 pages, CRC Press (Taylor and Francis), Boca Raton, FL.
 Click here for more information.

 Ph.D.
 Students (Texas A&M)

 - Sudarshan Rajan (Fall 20) - Cisco